Is There a Scientific Link Between Acne and Depression? A Derm Weighs In

 Dr. Schmid’s Acne Care Tips

 It’s important to make the distinction between embracing your perceived skin “flaws” and caring for your skin.
-You can embrace your acne—meaning you won’t go out of your way to hide it from the public or pretend it’s not there—but that doesn’t mean you should neglect a proper skin care routine to help keep blemishes at bay.
-Those who wish to address their acne when it crops up—especially if it causes mental distress—have the resources and products to do so.
-Here’s how.
+You can embrace your acne — meaning you won’t go out of your way to hide it from the public or pretend it’s not there — but that doesn’t mean you should neglect a proper skincare routine to help keep prevent scarring caused by breakouts

 The first step to improving the appearance of your acne?
 Build up your acne education.
 “Parents of teens and those who deal with adult acne should be educated on the underlying cause of their acne, be that hormonal shifts, genetic predisposition, lifestyle, habits and diet,” Dr. Schmid says.
 “Modifications in lifestyle and habits may help to improve one’s skin appearance and lessen the frequency of breakouts.”